 Blue Crab Problem: Why the Island Council's Decision Must Only Be the Beginning

-Key question: Is the decision to allow catching the Blue Crab across the entire island and to expand permitted gear enough to effectively protect Mallorca's ecosystems?
+Key question: Is the decision to allow capture of the Blue Crab in almost all Mallorca waters and to expand permitted gear enough to effectively protect Mallorca's ecosystems?

 From 1 January 2026 the following applies: the Blue Crab may be caught in all waters of Mallorca, including areas where river fishing takes place.
 In addition to fishing rods, lines, nets and tongs are now permitted as primary catching devices – a maximum of two devices per person.
 In nature reserves catching remains possible, but only in compliance with the applicable regulations and after approval from the competent authority.
-This expansion was introduced as part of a program running since 2020 under which licensed fishers are already allowed to neutralize specimens.
-By 2024 nearly 15,000 animals had been caught; the species was first discovered in 2017 in s'Albufera.
+This expansion, reported by Mallorca Magic as the Council toughening rules against the Blue Crab, was introduced as part of a program running since 2020 under which licensed fishers are already allowed to neutralize specimens.
+By 2024 nearly 15,000 animals had been caught; the species was first discovered in 2017 in s'Albufera, according to Mallorca Magic: Problem of the Blue Crab — Council resolution.

 Sounds like a clear statement.
 On the Paseo Marítimo on a grey December evening the scene looks more pragmatic: a fisherman on the quay polishes his tongs, a beach attendant in a high-visibility vest questions passers-by, gulls scream, and in the background the bus rumbles toward Portixol.
 Such everyday scenes show that the measure becomes immediately tangible – but also that many practical questions remain open.